Overview

 Anatomy

-1. Label: Text that informs the user about the content they need to enter in the field.
+- Label: Text describing the content that the user needs to enter in the field.

-7. Status icon: Indicates the state of the number input, either error or warning.
+- Status icon: Indicates the state of the number input: either error or warning.

-8. Error or Warning text: It replaces the helper text when an error or warning state appears.
+- Error or warning text: Replaces the helper text when an error or warning state appears.

 Content